 3. Daniel Kaluuya, Judas and the Black Messiah (2020)

 The biggest potential issue with Daniel Kaluuya winning in this category is that he’s essentially a co-lead.
-It certainly doesn’t help that Lakeith Stanfield, his costar, was inexplicably nominated in the same category, which seems to imply that Judas and the Black Messiah has no lead performer.
-With category fraud fairly rampant in Hollywood these days, it’s easy to get angry–especially when the winner in this category last year, Brad Pitt, was also essentially his film’s co-lead.
-Unlike Pitt, however, I think there’s room to allow Kaluuya into Supporting Actor.
-Yes, he’s the Black Messiah referenced in the movie’s title, but Stanfield is the Judas and the movie follows his storyline much more closely.
-So for me, bump Stanfield over to Best Actor (where he still loses) and let Kaluuya stay here.
+It certainly doesn’t help that Lakeith Stanfield, his costar, was inexplicably nominated in the same category, implying that Judas and the Black Messiah has no lead performer.
+With category fraud fairly rampant in Hollywood these days, it’s easy to get angry–especially when the winner in this category the previous year, Brad Pitt, was also his film’s co-lead.
+Unlike Pitt, however, I think there’s room to allow Kaluuya to stand as a supporting performance.
+So I would bump Stanfield to the Best Actor race (where he still loses) and let Kaluuya remain.

 As for the performance, it’s outstanding.
-Kaluuya is fiery as Black Panther Fred Hampton, who was killed at age 21 during a raid after being betrayed by an FBI informant within his organization.
+Kaluuya is fiery as Black Panther Fred Hampton, who was killed during a raid after being betrayed by an FBI informant within his organization.
 His passion for his cause is delicately balanced by surprisingly tender scenes with Dominique Fishback as his love interest.
-I have some quibbles with the structure of the movie but the three central performances (Stanfield, Kaluuya, and Fishback) are outstanding.
-Most surprising of all for me was the revelation that Kaluuya is extremely British.
-From seeing his great performances in Get Out, Black Panther, and this, I had absolutely no idea.
+I have some quibbles with the movie’s structure, but the three central performances (Stanfield, Kaluuya, and Fishback) are outstanding.
+Most surprising for me was the revelation that Kaluuya is extremely British.
+I had absolutely no idea from seeing his great performances in Get Out, Black Panther, and this.

 Should have won in 2020: You can quibble with Kaluuya’s category if you want, but I’m okay with putting him in Supporting Actor and letting the win stand.
 His closest competition for me would have been Glynn Turman in Ma Rainey’s Black Bottom.